Sacramento Bicycle Accident Lawyer

 BICYCLE USE – CVC 21200 and 21200.5

-- 21200: A person riding a bicycle upon a street or highway in California has the same rights, and is subject to the same provisions that apply to persons driving a vehicle, including provisions concerning driving under the influence of drugs or alcohol.
+- 21200: A person riding a bicycle upon a street or highway in California has rights.
+They are the same rights, and is subject to the same provisions that apply to persons driving a vehicle.
+This includes provisions concerning driving under the influence of drugs or alcohol.

 - 5: It is unlawful to ride a bicycle on a street or highway while under the influence of drugs, alcohol, or the combination of the two.
 If arrested for this violation, a cyclist has the right to request a chemical test.
 The test will determine the drug or alcohol content of a person’s blood.
 If convicted, a fine of no more than $250 will be given.